Tejaswini462/databricks-training/Week1/day4/questions.md

 59. Select project names and the number of employees working on each project.

 60. Select employees who are not assigned to any project.

+61. Select all employees and their department names using LEFT JOIN.

+62. Select all departments and employee names using RIGHT JOIN.

+63. Select employees with NULL project assignments.

+64. Select departments where no employee salary is greater than 80000.

+65. Select employees whose salary is equal to the minimum salary in their department.